FIIT-Databases/dbs-python-example/README.md

 ### From source

 These are instructions for Linux/macOS operating systems.
 Windows may differ depending on your system configuration.
-Keep in mind that application requires to have present variables from the `config.py`.
+Keep in mind that application requires presence of variables from the `config.py`.
 Check the Pydantic docs provided for more information.

 1. Create python virtual environment: `python -m venv venv`